NHSDigital/record-a-vaccination-guidance/README.md

-This website hosts the guidance and contact information for Record a vaccination during its beta.
+This website hosts the guidance and contact information for Record a vaccination.

 The website can be found at [guide.ravs.england.nhs.uk](https://guide.ravs.england.nhs.uk).